The Folklore Program in the Department of American Studies offers both an MA and a minor for PhD students in other departments.

 The MA program enables students both to gain a broad appreciation of the discipline of Folklore (including the complex history of the study of “traditional” or “vernacular” culture in a self-consciously “modern” and “global” world) and to develop expertise in a particular area of interest.
 Graduates of our program take jobs in the public sector, bring their folklorist’s eye to work in other professional fields as diverse as museum curatorship and medicine, and go on to further graduate work in Anthropology, Communication Studies, Film Studies, and Information and Library Science as well as in Folklore.

-Consult this CHART for a summary of degree requirements and a time line of progress toward the degree.
+Consult the Folklore MA Timeline and Requirements for a summary of degree requirements and the timing of steps in progress toward the degree.

 Master’s students complete ten courses (30 hours) over the course of four semesters:

 - Three courses offered by Folklore core faculty

 - Three other courses chosen by the student in consultation with his or her adviser

 - Two semesters of MA thesis (FOLK 993) with the thesis committee chair

 Courses taught by the core Folklore faculty offer students a perspective on the breadth of genres and issues addressed by our discipline.
 The three additional courses allow students to explore interdisciplinary connections and historical contexts for their thesis topics.
 These additional courses may be taught by Folklore faculty or may come from a variety of associated graduate programs, including Anthropology, Communications Studies, English and Comparative Literature, History, and Music.
 Students may also arrange to take courses at Duke University, including courses in the Department of Cultural Anthropology, ethnomusicology courses in the Department of Music, and courses offered by the Center for Documentary Studies at Duke University.

 Students pursuing an MA must demonstrate moderate reading proficiency in a language other than English (see the Folklore MA Timeline for details).